+All computers will slow down over time, your Acer laptop is no exception.
 Whether you’re using an Aspire netbook or a high-end laptop, it doesn’t matter.

-With the passage of time, your Acer hard drive will have more files, more installed programs, more Internet browsing history, and likely more Windows registry issues.
+Your laptop hard drive will have more files, more installed programs, more Internet browsing history, and likely more Windows registry issues.
 Eventually, it will run slower than it used to.

-However, if your laptop slows down to a point that affects your work productivity — for example, it keeps freezing, runs super slow to start up, you’d better watch out because it might end up with a more serious issue.
+However, if your Acer laptop slows down to a point that affects your work productivity — for example, it constantly freezes, and runs very slow to start up, you’d better watch out because it might end up with a more serious issue.

-In this article, we are going to explore possible causes and show you how to fix it in order to make your PC faster again.
+There are many reasons why an Acer laptop can run slowly.
+In this article, we are going to explore the possible causes and fixes so you can make your PC faster again.